Emafire003/ColoredGlowLib/README.md

 `/cgl setglowcolor <entity/type> <color>`

 The `entity` parameter is the entity you want to target, so @p, Emafire003, the uuid of the entity in front of you etc or it's type such as `minecraft:sheep`.
-It is not recommended to use @e, @a and stuff that targets a lot of entities.
-If you want you can use it anyway, for ~1000ish entities it should run just fine, maybe even a lot more.
-At around 4k tho it starts to complain so don't push it.

 The `color` parameter is a hexadecimal color code (like #ff85ab, #750711, #abc, #123, #a7e ecc, search "color picker" online to get them) without the `#` since minecraft interprets it as a beginning of a tag (which is not what it should be doing in this case).
 In alternative you can provide the word `rainbow` that will make the entity glow, you guessed it, rainbow.